-- 1. Graduates have knowledge of and insight in the relevant key concepts and theories of policy studies and law and can describe and categorize relevant policy instruments, describe the legal basis of common policy instruments used in environmental, water and energy management and are able to assess their usefulness and feasibility in various contexts. - 2.
-Graduates have basic knowledge of and insight in a variety of clean(er) and treatment technologies relevant for environmental, water and energy management, and tools that can be used for assessing the options for improving the environmental and energy impacts of products and production processes.
-They are able to make basic calculations for some of these tools and to make judgements about what technological solutions are appropriate for specific situations. - 3.
+- 1. Graduates have knowledge of and insight in the relevant key concepts and theories of policy studies and law and can describe and categorize relevant policy instruments, describe the legal basis of common policy instruments used in environmental, energy and water management and are able to assess their usefulness and feasibility in various contexts. - 2.
+Graduates have basic knowledge of and insight in a variety of clean(er) and treatment technologies relevant for environmental, energy and water management, and tools that can be used for assessing the options for improving the environmental and energy impacts of products and production processes.
+They are able to make basic calculations for some of these tools and to make judgments about what technological solutions are appropriate for specific situations. - 3.
 Graduates have knowledge of and insight in relevant key terms and concepts of organizational theory, operations management and financial analysis.
 They are able to apply these to analyze (energy, water and environmental projects in) an organization, define needs for change and advise about implementation. - 4.
-Graduates have knowledge of and insight in the relevant key concepts, theories and tools, strategies and management systems for corporate environmental, water and energy management, including Corporate Social Responsibility.
+Graduates have knowledge of and insight in the relevant key concepts, theories and tools, strategies and management systems for corporate environmental, energy and water management.

 Graduates are able to analyze an existing situation and design solutions for (a specific issue in) environmental, water or energy management.